VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-elizaveta.md

 ## Conclusion
 Implementing the `fall_right.h` file not only enhanced the functionality of our robot dog but also improved my embedded programming and GitLab collaboration skills.

+# Learning Story: Creating a bitmap

+## What needs to be learned
+- How to create a bitmap.
+- How to use it in a code.
+- How to use .

+## What I've learned
+I have learned how to

+### Step 1: Changing the size of the image

+I have found a nice picture from google, but it is needed to be resized, so the first thing I have done is found a simpe bitmap tool, so i can put new width and height.

+### Step 2: Converting the bmf file into actual

+For the converting my file into the i was using some tools.

+### Step 3: Implementing my code into Header file